National Basketball League (Australia): Squad formation and salary cap

 On 9 May 2014, to help attract high-calibre imports or offer financial incentive for local stars considering overseas opportunities, the NBL introduced a marquee player rule, in which a team can nominate one player whose salary is paid outside the cap, with a 25% Marquee Player levy applied to any payment made above the salary cap.
 For the 2016–17 season, the value was modified so that if the marquee player is a "non-restricted" player (explained below), only the first $150,000 of that player's salary will be counted toward that team's salary cap.

 NBL legend Andrew Gaze has pointed to these changes being instrumental to the improvement of NBL and its Australian players.

 Also effective in 2016–17, the number of import roster slots was increased from two to three, and each team was allowed (but not required) to have one player from a FIBA Asia or FIBA Oceania country other than Australia or New Zealand on its roster who would not be counted against the import limit.
 Since then, the NBL has used the term "non-restricted" to describe all players signed as locals, including Asian/Oceanic players signed under the regional initiative.
 With this change, many of the best Asian-born players were expected to seek NBL contracts, as teams can now recruit them and play them as locals.

 In 2020, the NBL reduced the number of imports per club from 3 to 2.

 The maximum length of NBL player contracts is three years.
 The 2020–21 NBL salary cap has been set at $US 1,227,930, with one marquee 'local' player (including players with Asian or Oceania passports) and traditional imports exempt from the salary cap.
 Next Stars may also be exempt.

+The salary cap will increase by another seven percent in the 2024–25 season to $1,947,662.58, making a fourteen percent jump since 2022–23 season, a $244,423 uplift.

+The salary floor (the minimum each team must spend) sits at $1,752,913.85.